opensupports/opensupports/server/API_STANDARD.md

 **All the paths that have permission `user`, `staff1`, `staff2` or `staff3`, require *userId* and *token* to be passed as parameter**.
 You need to pass them as `csrf_userid` and `csrf_token` respectively.

 If you don't pass the userId and token, a `NO_PERMISSION` error will be returned.

+Additionally, if there is no users (only staff members), you can check a ticket you created by providing your email and the ticketNumber to the `/ticket/check` path.
+This path will return you a `token` and `ticketNumber` you will use to comment, retrieve, or do any other operations to the ticket.